Do Golden Retrievers need grooming?

 What kind of grooming does a Golden Retriever need?

-When you groom your dog, you’ll want to brush them regularly and trim its nails every couple of weeks.
-Your pooch will also need a bath, nail trimming, and ear cleaning every month.
-You’ll want to brush your dog at least two times per week because they shed fur constantly.
-If you don’t brush them regularly, the hair will build up around their paws and make it hard to walk comfortably.
-Brushing also helps distribute natural oils through the coat that keep it healthy and shiny!
+When you groom your dog, you’ll want to brush them regularly and trim its nails every few weeks.
+Your pooch will also need a monthly bath, nail trimming, and ear cleaning.
+You’ll want to brush your dog twice weekly because they shed fur constantly.

 Is it OK to cut a Golden Retriever’s hair?